 The writer of this site is Danny Keenan (Ngāti Te Whiti, Te Ātiawa) from New Plymouth, Taranaki.
 Danny has a PhD in history, obtained from Massey University in 1994.
 Thereafter, he lectured in the History Department until 2005.
 Danny’s PhD thesis examined the Native Land Court in Taranaki in the 1860s.

 In 2009, Danny was awarded a Fulbright Senior Scholarship to teach at Georgetown University, Washington DC.
 He taught a course entitled Last Outpost of Empire?
 New Zealand, National Identity and Māori to 35 extremely able American students.

 Danny has published widely on Māori and New Zealand history, mostly political history, focussing on Māori and the State in the 19th century, of which the New Zealand wars were of course an essential part.
-Click here to see some of his published material – Published work
+Click here to see some of his published material (including his PhD thesis) – Published work

 You can read some of this published material directly on line by clicking on the respective image.
 Other material will be uploaded shortly.
 Our aim is to have everything ever published by Danny available here, directly on line.

 The logo used in this website was designed by Erin Keenan in about 1998, when she was aged about 14 years old.
 Erin says the logo represents ‘peace arising from the troubled land’.

 Erin has gone on to get a PhD in Māori history, graduating in 2013.
 Her ground breaking thesis reframed notions of ‘Māori urban migration’ by presenting Māori as perennially nomadic, and given to migration, ever since the ancient times, up to the modern era.

 This website also features the awesome landscape photography of Bryn Thomas, formerly from Upper Hutt.
 Bryn’s main interest is photographing historic landscapes, especially those connected to the New Zealand Wars.
 To see examples of Bryn’s work, click here – Bryn’s Photos.